rahulpnath/rahulpnath.com-old/source/_posts/2016-04-03-refactoring-to-improve-testability-extracting-dependencies.markdown

 }
 ```

 We have refactored various dependencies that the original code had and made it more testable.
-Testing is more easy and [repeatable](https://pragprog.com/magazines/2012-01/unit-tests-are-first).
+Testing is easier and [repeatable](https://pragprog.com/magazines/2012-01/unit-tests-are-first).
 Whenever writing tests become difficult - stop, think and refactor!